SarcylY/ballantine/README.md

-# ballantine

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ballantine is to automate the creation of "ballantine" graphs (also referred to as "commonality analysis"; Ozdemir, 2015).
-These graphs visualize the amount of shared and unique variance explained by independent variable(s) in the dependent variable through venn diagrams.
+'ballantine' automates the creation of "ballantine" graphs (also referred to as "commonality analysis"; Ozdemir, 2015).
+These graphs visualize the amount of shared and unique variance explained by independent variable(s) (up to 4) in the dependent variable through venn diagrams.
 This method utilizes nested OLS multiple regression models.

 ## Installation